Welcome! Bienvenue, Herzlich Willkommen, 환영 합니다, 欢迎, Добро пожаловать, مرحبا, स्वागत है

 Optional, but recommended:

 Please arrive no later than 7:15 am for the morning of the first day if you plan on eating at the Dining Hall.
 Arrive no later than 7:30 to go to the dining hall to pack your sack lunch for the day.
 If you bring you lunch on the first day please arrive no later than 7:45 am..
-Class begins at 8:00 am with introductions, additional site logistics, housing assignments, and CU Continuing Education registration.
-If you have a balance due for the course, it will be collected at this time – ONLY CHECKS PLEASE There is a $60 (5%) late fee for payments received after the first morning.
-The course will appear on your summer schedule a few days later.
+Class begins at 8:00 am with introductions, additional site logistics, housing assignments, and safety orientation.
 Course tuition includes room & board.
 Cabins are small and rustic, have electricity, a woodstove, and usually twin sized bunk beds.
 Most everyone will have a roommate and cabin assignments will be provided the first morning.
 Cabins must be cleaned and vacated no later than noon on the day following the last day of class.

 The Mountain Research Station maintains vehicles for course and administrative use only.
 Vehicles are never available for personal use.
 We do not rent vehicles and cannot loan vehicles.